|Nutrition Facts (per serving)|

 Protein bars are convenient for an on-the-go, filling snack.
 Whether you're on a workout regimen, vegetarian or vegan, or just want to get more protein, bars are an easy and delicious way to supplement your diet.

 Feel free to adjust the recipe to suit your tastes.
-Oat flour can be used instead of protein powder for a snack that is still protein-packed.
+Oat flour (old-fashioned rolled oats blended until fine) can be used instead of protein powder for a snack that is still protein-packed.
 The texture can change dramatically based on what protein powder you use—adjust as needed, adding more peanut butter or more powder, to get the right texture and avoid crumbly bars.

 1 1/2 cups creamy natural peanut butter